NOTICE TO BLOOD DONORS

 - Support our educational activities in training new health care professionals.

-- Fullfill any other purpose prescribed by law.
+- Fulfill any other purpose prescribed by law.

 Your Personal Information May Be Shared With:

-- Third parties (e.g. service providers, researchers, auditors) provided they agree to keep it confidential.
+- Service providers, researchers, auditors, accreditation and regulatory bodies provided they agree to keep it confidential.

 - Public health authorities in the case of positive test results.